Vinifera-Developers/Vinifera/docs/User-Interface.md

 BandBoxTintColors=0,0,0,255,255,255  ; two RGB colors, "dark" and "light" tint colors, interpolated based on the map's ambient light level.
 ```

-- Vinifera allows customizing some properties of the movement and target lines.
+- Vinifera allows customizing some properties of the movement, target and target laser lines.

 In `UI.INI`:
 ```ini